c3333/mattrubin.me/security/slides/notes.md

 *These notes are derived from the speaker notes for a presentation.
 If you want guides that were written to be read by a broad audience, check out the "[Other Resources](#other-resources)" below.*

-- Any conversation about security should start with threat modeling.
+- Any conversation about security should start with [threat modeling](https://ssd.eff.org/en/module/introduction-threat-modeling).
   - Basically: figuring out what you're afraid of, and choosing your security tools and techniques based on that threat.
-  - The [Surveillance Self-Defense](https://ssd.eff.org/en/module/introduction-threat-modeling) guide has a number of pre-made threat models, and "playlists" with resources and advice tailored to different groups of people.
+  - In the [Surveillance Self-Defense](https://ssd.eff.org/en/module/introduction-threat-modeling) guide, the authors have considered some typical threat models for various groups of people, and constructed ["playlists" with resources and advice](https://ssd.eff.org/en/playlist) tailored to the different groups.
     - [Academic researcher](https://ssd.eff.org/en/playlist/academic-researcher)
     - [Activist or protester](https://ssd.eff.org/en/playlist/activist-or-protester)
     - [Human rights defender](https://ssd.eff.org/en/playlist/human-rights-defender)